eiipii/MLearnProjectDoc/doc/registers/UserStories.md

 - OPTIONAL: It is possible to create a new lesson independently of the plan
 - Teacher checks all present persons, maybe reading the list and check on the list

+### Checking list by voice recognition

+- The teacher opens the groups lists for the current lesson according to the plan.
+- The voice recognition options is enabled
+- Students says they lastname in order, and the application records and analyzes the sound to verify presence.
+- Teacher can review results and correct any errors.

 ### Checking list with students interaction by mobile app.

 - Opening the list group, the system send a request for information to all students mobile apps.